-Traditional-- theory courses focused on principles, concepts or ideas, lecture, discussion and demonstration.
-Traditional courses may range between one and four semester hours and students interact in the same physical space.
+- Traditional--- theory courses focused on principles, concepts or ideas, lecture, discussion and demonstration.
+Traditional courses may range between one and four semester hours and students interact in the same physical space. - Laboratory (practical application)--- courses focus on the use of equipment, tools, machines, and programs generally found in a laboratory areas with emphasis on the hands-on experience.

-- Laboratory (practical application)-- courses focus on the use of equipment, tools, machines, and programs generally found in a laboratory area with emphasis on the hands-on experience.
-Laboratory courses are equivalent to one semester hour. - Applied music courses are individualized private instruction with content based on individual ability and rate of progression. - Practicum/Internship- courses that require contact hours relevant to the amount of time spent in actual experience.
+Laboratory courses are equivalent to one semester hour.

+- Applied music--- courses are individualized private instruction with content based on individual ability and rate of progression. - Practicum/Internship--- courses that require contact hours relevant to the amount of time spent in actual experience.
 Practicum and internship courses are courses that involve the development of job related skills and provide students with direct practical experience.
-Students in practicum or internship courses may earn from three to twelve semester hours. - Weekend-theory type courses focused on principles, concepts or ideas, lecture, discussion and demonstration where students interact in the same physical space during their instructional time but the courses are offered during the weekend.
-Courses have
+Students in practicum or internship courses may earn from three to twelve semester hours. - Weekend --- theory type courses focused on principles, concepts or ideas, lecture, discussion and demonstration that are offered during a modified schedule that is less than the minimum semester term. - Online--- theory type courses focused on principles, concepts or ideas offered through online delivery during a modified calendar period that is less than the minimum semester term.